ortelius/dev-env-setup/README.md

 ## Project Description
-The goal is to open up the Microservices world and give visiblity to developers so that it does not feel like you are developing with a blind fold on.
+The goal is to open up the Microservices world and give visibility to developers so that it does not feel like you are developing with a blind fold on.

 Ortelius and its supporting Microservices are deployed into a Kind cluster using Terraform.